feature-lint/feature-lint/README.md

 Feature lint ensures your applications' architecture is adhered to - by everyone!

+# Documentation

+The documentation is available at [feature-lint.github.io](https://feature-lint.github.io/feature-lint).

 # The Why
 When working in team, the most important part is to ensure everything works, as the team decides to.